 Designed for full- or part-time students, every class is available online, making it possible to receive your BS in Health Sciences in two to four years.
 With start dates in Spring, Summer and Fall, you can earn your degree on your time.

-The B.S. in Health Sciences: Behavior & Occupation Studies curriculum balances foundational subjects with the in-depth study of anatomy, pharmacology, nutrition, and biomechanics.
+The online BS in Health Sciences: Behavior & Occupation Studies curriculum balances foundational subjects with the in-depth study of anatomy, pharmacology, nutrition and biomechanics.
 Additionally, our coursework allows you to simultaneously earn a minor in Psychology through our partnership with the McMicken College of Arts and Sciences.

 Occupational therapy graduate program admission requirements differ among institutions, so students should review prerequisite courses relevant to graduate programs of interest and work with their advisor to reach their goals.
 Due to the competitive nature of admissions to most OT graduate programs, completion of this degree does not guarantee acceptance to an occupational therapy program.

 Occupational Therapy is #9 on the list of Best Health Care Jobs, according to US News.
 The field of occupational therapy is constantly expanding and is expected to double by 2024.
 That means more jobs and more career opportunities for driven, qualified professionals.
 The UC online bachelor advancement program will help OTAs advance their career and give them a competitive advantage.